 - two separate checks a "Before Take-off Check" that is completed before taxiing into the take-off position, and a "Runway Check" that is completed after taxiing into position.

-In this section, specify the checks and crew coordination applicable to your operation.
+In this section, specify the checks and pilot action applicable to your operation.
 The example in this section is of single check with two sections.]

 - It is necessary to establish contact with the Flight Attendant (FA) to ensure that the cabin is secure prior to take-off.
 Normally the public address system is chimed three times to about one minute before take-off to allow the FA to occupy their assigned station.